aimatmia/turtleSHELL/README.md

 ## Bugs:
 * To use multiple commands, there must be no spaces between each command and the semi-colon.
 For example, ls -l;echo hello;echo bye should work fine but ls -l; echo hello; echo bye will not work.
 * Sometimes you have to type "exit" multiple times to exit.
 Sometimes you don't.
+* To use > redirection, spaces cannot be typed

+##NOTES BEFORE USE:
+* it is highly recommended you do not use spaces in your commands
+* redirection with > and | works with a space in between but < does not
+* do not use spaces with multiple commands (semi colon ones)

 ## Files and What they Do: